 Husband has a family plan costing \$12,000 per year.

-Covers husband, his wife and their two children.
+Covers husband, wife and their two children.
 Single coverage is \$6,000 per year.
 The difference between the cost of family and single is \$6,000.
 This is the cost to cover the kids.

-Divorce from Current Spouse - No prior children and no other adults covered.
+Divorce from Current Spouse - No prior children.